jabehan/starter-hugo-academic/content/publication/behanelectrocatalysisndopedcarbons2019/index.md

 ---
 id: behanElectrocatalysisNdopedCarbons2019
-title: 'Electrocatalysis of N-doped Carbons in the Oxygen Reduction Reaction as a Function of pH: N-sites and Scaffold Effects'
+title: 'Electrocatalysis of N-Doped Carbons in the Oxygen Reduction Reaction as a Function of pH: N-Sites and Scaffold Effects'
 date: '2019-01-01'
 authors:
 - Behan, James A. and Iannaci, Alessandro and Domínguez, Carlota and Stamatin, Serban